 Today’s wild pigs are a mix of escaped domestic swine, Eurasian wild boar, and hybrids.
 Europeans released pigs in the 1500s because they needed a low-maintenance, fast-breeding “walking food supply” for expeditions and early settlements.
 Centuries of escape, free-ranging practices, and intentional transport helped populations take hold.
 Their broad diet and ability to thrive in wetlands, forests, grasslands, and farmlands make them exceptionally hard to contain.

-Ecological and agricultural impacts
+Ecological and Agricultural Impacts

 Rooting and wallowing disrupt soils, accelerate erosion, and reduce native vegetation’s ability to recover (USFS).
 These disturbances open the door for invasive plants and reduce food and habitat for native wildlife.